merovex-archival/merovex.github.io/_posts/2015-12-30-writing-goals-for-2016.markdown

 ---
 layout: post
-title: Writing Goals for 2016
+title: My Goals for 2016
 author: Ben Wilson
 description: "After a failed 2015, Ben regroups for 2016 and sets modest goals for the coming year."
 category: 'Diary'